Mandar-1007/Python-and-Tableau/README.md

 • "Blue Bank" Loan Analysis

-• BlogMe Sentiment and Keyword Analysis
+• "BlogMe" Sentiment and Keyword Analysis

 The data being used for the first project is in .csv format whereas it is in .json and .xlsx formats for the second & third project's respectively